Contact Us Today

 What is a detailed assessment hearing?

-Detailed assessment hearings are a formal court process in which a costs judge or district judge determines the amount of legal costs recoverable between parties following litigation.
-Unlike summary assessment, which is conducted immediately after a hearing, detailed assessment involves a line-by-line review of the receiving party’s bill of costs, together with any objections raised in the paying party’s points of dispute.
+Detailed assessment hearings are the end of the formal Court process of detailed assessment, in which a costs judge or district judge determines the amount of legal costs recoverable between parties following litigation.
+Unlike summary assessment, which is conducted immediately after a hearing, detailed assessment involves a line-by-line review of the Receiving Party’s bill of costs, together with any objections raised in the paying party’s points of dispute.

-The process begins when the receiving party prepares and serves their bill of costs together with the notice of commencement, formally commencing detailed assessment proceedings.
+The detailed assessment process begins when the receiving party prepares and serves their bill of costs together with the notice of commencement, formally commencing detailed assessment proceedings.
 Under the general rules, these documents must be served on the paying party within the permitted period for commencing a detailed assessment, which will differ depending on the track, the type of proceedings, and any court-imposed variations.

 Having taken this step, the paying party then has 21 days to serve points of dispute.
 Failure to do so allows the receiving party to seek a default costs certificate, which typically awards the full amount claimed, subject only to limited exceptions.
 Therefore, adhering to the standard timetable remains essential for both sides.